 Food service is trickier to find volunteer jobs in compared to the average nutrition volunteer opportunity.
 Ideas include Mobile Loaves & Fishes or Meals on Wheels, and other basic food prep jobs.

-Mobile Loaves & Fishes is an organization that sends out trucks to low-income areas several days of the week with simple, ready-made meals.
+Mobile Loaves & Fishes is an organization that sends out trucks to low-income areas with simple, ready-made meals.
 They have teams that make the food ahead of time for the trucks.
-Meals on Wheels operates similarly, but targets seniors who have difficulties that make it hard for them to get out of the house or afford groceries.
+Meals on Wheels operates similarly, but targets seniors who have difficulties with getting out of the house or affording groceries.

 Other opportunities may depend on your location and I’d encourage you to look into hospitals or volunteer databases.
-Hospitals may offer students with a culinary or nutrition background the chance to come and help in the hospital kitchen, like this one in New York.
-When I looked up ideas in my area I found opportunities that focused on weekly meal planning, picking up unused food from restaurants and weekly distribution of food at a central location (a non-mobile Mobile Loaves & Fishes!).
-If you want more volunteer experience in this area, start digging!
+Hospitals may offer students with a culinary or nutrition background the chance to help in the hospital kitchen, like this one in New York.
+Ideas in my area included opportunities to plan weekly meals, pick up unused food from restaurants, and distribute food.
+If you want more volunteer experience in food service, start digging!

 Volunteer for AND